 - Sample images shown on BEST SHOT scene screens were not shot with this camera.
 There are provided to illustrate the effects and merits of each scene. - Images shot using a BEST SHOT scene may not produce the results you expected due to shooting conditions and other factors. - You can modify the camera settings that are configured after you select a BEST SHOT scene.
 Note, however, that the BEST SHOT settings revert to their defaults when you select another BEST SHOT scene or turn off the camera. - Snapshot shooting is disabled while the following BEST SHOT scenes are being used.

-Prerecord (Movie), For YouTube

-- Movie recording is disabled while the following BEST SHOT scenes are being used - High Speed Best Selection, Lag Correction, High Speed Anti Shake, Blurred Background, Wide Shot, High Speed Night Shot, ART SHOT (Toy Camera, Soft Focus, Light Tone, Pop, Sepia, Monochrome, Miniature) - Shooting with a BEST SHOT scene automatically shoots with the mode setting that is configured for that scene, regardless of whether the camera's current REC mode setting is Single Shot or continuous shutter (CS) setting. - When the movie mode is FHD/STD, movies are recorded using the settings of the selected BEST SHOT scene.
+Prerecord (Movie), For YouTube - Movie recording is disabled while the following BEST SHOT scenes are being used. - HDR, HDR Art, Multi SR Zoom, Slide Panorama, High Speed Best Selection, Lag Correction, High Speed Anti Shake, Blurred Background, Wide Shot, High Speed Night Shot, ART SHOT (Toy Camera, Soft Focus, Light Tone, Pop, Sepia, Monochrome, Miniature) - When the movie mode is FHD/STD, movies are recorded using the settings of the selected BEST SHOT scene.
 For high speed movie recording, BEST SHOT scene settings are ignored and movie recording is performed as it normally is. - BEST SHOT scenes that use High Speed CS ignore the "Zoom (SR)" setting. - With the BEST SHOT scenes below, certain shooting conditions can cause the image area to become narrower than normal.

-High Speed Night Scene and Portrait, High Speed Night Shot
+HDR, HDR Art, High Speed Night Scene and Portrait, High Speed Night Shot